 - 1. Prior to initiating service, each program must determine whether a potential client is eligible to receive services available through a program supported by other funding sources, particularly programs funded through the Social Security Act.
-If it appears that an individualcan be served through other resources, an appropriate referral should be made. - 2.
-Each program must develop working relationships with chore, homemaker, home care assistance and home repair service providers, as available within the program area, to ensure effective coordination of efforts. - Each program must utilize a home environment assessment tool to formally evaluate the circumstances and needs of each client.
+If it appears that an individual can be served through other resources, an appropriate referral should be made. - 2.
+Each program must develop working relationships with chore, homemaker, home care assistance and home repair service providers, as available within the program area, to ensure effective coordination of efforts. - 3.
+Each program must utilize a home environment assessment tool to formally evaluate the circumstances and needs of each client.
 The program may utilize the MI Choice assessment for initiating service if the client is referred by either a care management or HCBS/ED program. - 4.
-Each program must maintain a record of safety improvements made at each residence including dates, tasks performed, materials used and cost. - 5.
-All safety devices installed must conform to local building codes and meet respective UL® safety standards.
+Each program must maintain a record of safety improvements made at each residence including dates, tasks performed, materials used and cost.